guivalerioS/guivalerioS/README.md

 # 💫 About Me:
-Well-qualified software engineer familiar with wide range of programming<br>utilities and languages.
-Knowledgeable of backend and frontend development<br>requirements.
+Well-qualified software engineer familiar with wide range of programming utilities and languages.
+Knowledgeable of backend and frontend development requirements.
 Handles any part of process with ease.
-Collaborative team player<br>with excellent technical abilities offering 6 years+ of related experience.
+Collaborative team player with excellent technical abilities offering 6 years+ of related experience.

 # 💻 Tech Stack: